Law Society of Saskatchewan

 • Consider whether limited scope services are right for you and your firm.
 Are the types of matters you handle capable of being broken down into separate tasks with a clear structure to the progress of the tasks and matter as a whole?

-• Lawyers have a duty to outline the scope of a limited retainer and the Model Retainer Agreement offers a template.
+• Legal professionals have a duty to outline the scope of a limited services retainer or agreement and the Limited Scope Retainer/Legal Services Agreement offers a template.
 As good practice, it is advised to read the agreement with a client and to answer any questions fully before allowing a client to sign.
-No additional work should be done without a written amendment or a new written retainer for additional services.
+No additional work should be done without a written amendment or a new written retainer or agreement for additional services.

 • Be clear with clients regarding their ability to ask follow-up questions.
 If you will not be answering additional questions about their matter by email or telephone without additional fees, make this very clear to the client.

 • Seek help when you need it.
-If you need help interpreting the Code of Conduct, contact the Law Society.
+If you need help interpreting the Codes of Professional Conduct, contact the Law Society.

 What are additional resources related to limited scope legal services?

-There are a number of resources available to help lawyers deliver limited scope legal services effectively:
+There are a number of resources available to help legal professionals deliver limited scope legal services effectively:

 • Law Society podcast episode on Limited Scope Legal Services